smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - TIE: **Project Hail Mary** by Andy Weir and **Divine Rivals** by Rebecca Ross, each read 14 times

 **TOTAL**: 914 books read, with 410 unique titles.
+286 books were used only once for this square.
 Skipped 14 times.
 Substituted 1 times.

 #### Most Read Authors